jamiedidthis/quartz/content/notes/multiple intelligence theory.md

 With these definitions, I score higher in some areas than I’d think, lol.
 Like math.
 If it’s more about logic and pattern recognition than multiplying numbers, then yes!
 So even these types are mutable into subtypes.

-(I’d guess I score highest at language and logic, lowest at music and kinesthetic…)
+(By my reckoning, I score highest at language and logic, lowest at music and kinesthetic…)